-Western Seminary offers the Master of Arts (M.A.) in Marital and Family Therapy program (requiring 73 credits) through the San Jose and Sacramento branch campuses.
-The Marital and Family Therapy program (M.A.-MFT) may be augmented by two dual-track degree options, an M.A. in Marital and Family Therapy/M.Div.
-(Pastoral Counseling) program (requiring 130 credits), and the M.A. in Marital and Family Therapy/M.A.
-(Biblical and Theological Studies) (requiring 118 credits).
-M.A. students may complete additional courses to qualify for the Addiction Studies Certificate, requiring 78 credits (at the San Jose campus).
+Western Seminary offers the Master of Arts (M.A.) in Marital and Family Therapy program (requiring 72 credits) through the San Jose and Sacramento campuses.
+Additionally, the program may be augmented by two dual-track degree options, an M.A. in Marital and Family Therapy/M.Div.
+(Pastoral Counseling) program (requiring 128 credits), and the M.A. in Marital and Family Therapy/M.A.
+(Biblical and Theological Studies) (requiring 108 credits).
+M.A. students may also complete five additional credits to qualify for the Addiction Studies Certificate.